Insider Buying: EVP Misako Ste - GuruFocus.com

 Who is Misako Stewart?

 Misako Stewart serves as the Executive Vice President and Chief Credit Officer of Bank of Marin Bancorp.
-In her role, she is responsible for overseeing the bank's credit administration, loan underwriting, and risk management.
-Stewart has extensive experience in the banking industry, which has equipped her with valuable insights into the financial sector and the company's operations.
+In her role, she is responsible for overseeing the bank's credit administration, including loan underwriting, credit risk management, and loan portfolio management.
+With her extensive experience in the banking industry, Stewart plays a crucial role in ensuring the bank's financial stability and growth.

 Bank of Marin Bancorp's Business Description

-Bank of Marin Bancorp is a bank holding company headquartered in Novato, California.
-The company operates through its subsidiary, Bank of Marin, providing a wide range of financial services to customers in Marin, Sonoma, Napa, San Francisco, and Alameda counties.
-The bank offers various deposit products, commercial and retail loans, cash management services, and wealth management services to individuals, businesses, and nonprofit organizations.
-With a strong focus on community banking, Bank of Marin Bancorp aims to deliver personalized services and build long-term relationships with its customers.
+Bank of Marin Bancorp is a bank holding company that operates through its subsidiary, Bank of Marin.
+The bank provides a wide range of financial services to customers, including personal and business banking, wealth management, and lending solutions.
+With a strong focus on serving the local community, Bank of Marin Bancorp has established itself as a trusted financial partner for individuals and businesses in the San Francisco Bay Area and the North Bay regions of California.

 Analysis of Insider Buy/Sell and Relationship with Stock Price

-Over the past year, Misako Stewart has purchased a total of 1000 shares and sold 0 shares.
-This recent purchase of 1000 shares at $18.46 per share indicates a bullish sentiment on Stewart's part.
-The stock's current market cap stands at $282.014 million.
+Over the past year, Misako Stewart has purchased a total of 1000 shares and has not sold any shares.
+This recent acquisition of 1000 shares at $18.46 per share demonstrates her confidence in the company's future performance.
+The insider transaction history for Bank of Marin Bancorp reveals that there have been 10 insider buys and 2 insider sells over the past year.
+This trend suggests that insiders are generally bullish on the company's prospects.

-The price-earnings ratio of Bank of Marin Bancorp is 6.14, which is lower than the industry median of 7.97 and lower than the company's historical median price-earnings ratio.
-This suggests that the stock may be undervalued compared to its peers and its historical valuation.
+On the day of Misako Stewart's recent purchase, shares of Bank of Marin Bancorp were trading at $18.46, giving the stock a market cap of $277.985 million.
+The price-earnings ratio is 6.05, which is lower than the industry median of 7.9 and lower than the company's historical median price-earnings ratio.
+This indicates that the stock may be undervalued compared to its peers and its historical valuation.